 Vinyl is a reliable fabric option.
 It’s often used for custom-made skirting, so it’s the DIY option most similar to custom alternatives.
 Self-installed vinyl skirting is a good intermediary option.

 A company provides you with high-quality material, but you install it yourself.

 Using fabric for your skirting is relatively cheap compared to custom options.
 It’s also easy to source options such as vinyl, which are easy to cut.
 If you intend to move your RV frequently, the fabric is a good option.

 You can also consider using recycled fabric for environmental sustainability.

 Making your own skirting with fabric does take a lot of work.
 You probably won’t reuse the same skirting many times, so expect to remake it at least every couple of years unless you’re a master of the sewing machine.

 You can secure fabric skirting with tools such as adhesive tape, Velcro strips, suction cups, or grommets.

 Check out this video for how to make DIY vinyl skirting and save a LOT of money.

 Foam Board Skirting

-Foam board is the most popular DIY skirting option.
-It’s easy to find, and it’s an extremely cost-effective option.
+Foam board panels are the most popular DIY skirting option.
+They’re easy to find, and they’re an extremely cost-effective option.
 You can probably source the necessary materials for between $100 and $200.